One person. One teacher. One educator. One mentor.

 “I'm like, ‘Oh they’re so smart,’ but there’s no one holding them accountable,” she remembers.
 “There’s no one helping them.”

-On top of living in a lower-income area and lacking educational advantages, her mother was sick, which added to her responsibilities.
+On top of living in a lower-income area and lacking educational advantages, Zhane had the responsibility to care for her mother, who was sick.

 “My mom has diabetes and multiple sclerosis, as well as heart disease, and when I turned 12, she lost her sight,” Zhane says.
 “So I became more mature at a very early age.
 I had to be very responsible.
 I had to take care of my younger sibling and my mother as well.”